 All study documentation will be retained in a secure location during the conduct of the study and for 5 years after the end of the study, when all patient identifiable paper records will be destroyed by confidential means.
 Where trial related information is documented in the medical records, these records will be identified by a label bearing the name and duration of the trial in accordance to policy of the sponsor, with a 'do not destroy' label.
 The 'do not destroy' label will request that medical records will be kept for at least 5 years after the end of the study.
-In compliance with the MRC Policy on Data Preservation, with patient consent, relevant 'meta'-data about the trial and the full dataset, but without any participant identifiers other than the unique participant identifier, and key personal identifiers (e.g. name, date of birth and NHS number) will also be held indefinitely with patient consent, but in a separate file and in a physically different location (NHS hospital server).
+In compliance with the MRC Policy on Data Preservation, with patient consent, relevant 'meta'-data about the trial and the full dataset, but without any participant identifiers other than the unique participant identifier, will be held indefinitely (University server).
+A secure electronic 'key' with a unique participant identifier, and key personal identifiers (e.g. name, date of birth and NHS number) will also be held indefinitely with patient consent, but in a separate file and in a physically different location (NHS hospital server).
 These will be retained to allow the possibility of secondary research projects which may arise from the current proposal.